Maine Motor Transport Association

 PHASE I Entry Application Submission

-All mileage and recordable accidents are for the time period between July 1, 2017 and June 30, 2018.
+All mileage and recordable accidents are for the time period between July 1 and June 30 of current year.

 All divisions and/or subsidiary companies are to be included with the parent company’s application unless the division(s) and/or company(ies) are also separate and distinct members of the MMTA.

-Phase one requires you to complete the 2018 Fleet Safety Award Application and Entry Form and send it (via fax or mail) to the office of the Maine Motor Transport Association.
-The entry must be received no later than 5:00 p.m. on September 7, 2018.
+Phase one requires you to complete the Fleet Safety Award Application and Entry Form and send it (via fax or mail) to the office of the Maine Motor Transport Association.
+The entry must be received no later than 5:00 p.m. on the first Friday in September.
 The application is to include all company and contact information, the accident and mileage information.
 The application should contain all accidents regardless of fault.
 (See note below).
 The application must also be signed acknowledging that all information is correct to the best of the individual’s knowledge and agreeing to all obligations and awards program rules.

 The U.S. DOT Recordable Accident is defined as follows: